dak-x/cap-rtc/README.md

 * This will generate numerours `.png` files each giving out a graph for the specific parameter.
 * You may want to elimate graphs which represent no meaningful data.

+# Now the Default
+### Plotting webrtc-internals Data
+* Create a Folder which will store all the generated plots.
+* Store all the data dumps generated from webrtc-internals page _(wont work on files generated from the tool)_ in a new folder.
+* Open a terminal inside the folder and run the script using python.

+        python scripts/plotInternals.py <Path to Folder Containing data dumps> <Path to save generated Plots>
+* Again numerous `.png` files representing time series graphs will be generated.
+YOu may want to discard cases which represent no meaningful data.

 # LICENSE
 MIT